brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/20_FabricCapacityMetrics.md

 | **Throttling**               | Displays delays and rejections based on capacity consumption, helping to manage and mitigate performance issues. |
 | **System Events**            | Logs significant events such as capacity pauses and resumes, providing context for performance changes. |
 | **Matrix by Item and Operation** | Breaks down metrics by individual items and operations, offering granular insights into resource usage. |

-### Prerequisites
-1. **Capacity Admin**: Ensure you have admin rights for the capacity you want to monitor.
-2. **Power BI Pro License**: Install the app in a workspace with a Pro license to avoid throttling.

 ### Installation Steps